The Scientific Relevance Of Field Sobriety Tests In A DUI Case

 These tests were designed long ago and they were designed back when the blood-alcohol level in most places was .10 or it had been reduced to a .08.
 If you fail all three of those tests then your odds of being at or over a .10 blood-alcohol level at the time you’re doing the tests go up.
 If you pass two of the tests and fail another that may mean that you’re over; but it may not.

 Field Sobriety Tests Were Designed To Assist Police In Determining Impairment

 The field sobriety tests are meant to help the police officer determine whether or not he or she should arrest you.
 They’re almost always followed up by a preliminary alcohol screening device test, a breath test on the side of the road, administered with a handheld breath device, where after doing the field sobriety test the officer will have you blow in the machine usually two times and if you’re at or over a .08, they arrest you.

-Should You Perform the Field Sobriety Tests?
-The Results Provide Law Enforcement with Evidence to Use against You
+Field Sobriety Test Results Provide Law Enforcement With Evidence To Use Against You

 They’re guides, but what they’re really used for is to help convict you.
 If you are pulled over for a DUI—you are not required to do these field sobriety tests.
 You are not even required to blow into a breath machine unless you’re on probation for DUI.

 Once you’ve been arrested, then you’re required to blow into a machine, an evidential machine, or to do a blood test, but before that you’re not required to do the field sobriety test.
 The end result of the field sobriety tests helps an officer convict you.

 You Are Not Obligated To Undergo Field Sobriety Tests